 Accessing Support for your Psychological well-being

-Homewood Health is McMaster’s provider of the Employee and Family Assistance Program (EFAP).
-Homewood Health helps you take practical and effective steps to improve your well-being and be the best you can be.
+Telus Health is McMaster’s provider of the Employee and Family Assistance Program (EFAP).
+Telus Health helps you take practical and effective steps to improve your well-being and be the best you can be.
 They offer a supportive, confidential and caring environment and will provide you with assessment and guidance for any challenge.

 McMaster’s Employee Well-being programs strive to advance the well-being of all faculty and staff through the promotion of year round holistic wellness initiatives, including, but not limited to, moving more, psychological wellness, and work-life balance.

 Whether you require a workplace medical accommodation, information about disability benefits, or support in returning to work, our Employee Health team is here to support you.